-The original logo was later incorporated into a seal that was supplemented with other images representing key elements of the university, as described below:
+The original logo was later incorporated into The Stockton University Seal that was supplemented with other images representing key elements of the university, as described below:

 The original official logo of Stockton State College as approved by the first Board of Trustees.
 The ribbon highlights the year in which the college was established.

-Adopted from the Richard Stockton family crest, this represents courage and strength.
+Adopted from the Richard Stockton family crest, this image represents courage and strength.

 Book & Candle

 This is a symbol of the enlightenment to be gained through lifelong learning.